J0SEF4/J0SEF4/README.md

 I am a student at the Pontificia Universidad Católica de Chile, in Industrial Computer Engineering, with a major in Software and a minor in Data Science & Analytics.

-Former dissemination and marketing coordinator at Open Source UC, professor assistant in some courses, monitor at the National Center for Artificial Intelligence, mointor at Technovation Girls and intern at Adaptive Resources Texas.
+Former dissemination and marketing coordinator at Open Source UC, professor assistant in some courses, monitor at the National Center for Artificial Intelligence, monitor at Technovation Girls and intern at Adaptive Resources Texas.

 🔭 I'm working my way to become a great front-end dev and data scientist.